-- 2. When the Q-type tests are applied to the residuals of an ARMA(p,q) model, the asymptotic null distribution becomes $\chi^2(m-p-q)$. - 3.
-The asymptotic null distribution of the Q-type tests is valid provided that data possess at least finite $(4 + \delta)$ th moment for some $\delta > 0$.
+- 1. When the Q-type tests are applied to the residuals of an ARMA(p,q) model, the asymptotic null distribution becomes $\chi^2(m-p-q)$ . - 2.
+The asymptotic distribution of the Box-Pierce and Ljung-Box Q tests is derived under the assumption that $\{y_t\}$ is serially independent.
+This distribution result is also valid when $\{y_t\}$ is a martingale difference sequence with additional moment conditions.
+Thus, these Q tests can also be interpreted as tests of independence (or martingale difference), with a focus on autocorrelations. - 3.
+The asymptotic null distribution of the Q-type tests is valid provided that data possess at least finite (4 + δ) th moment for some δ > 0.
 Many financial time series, unfortunately, may not satisfy this moment requirement; see e.g., de Lima (1997).
+For such time series, the limiting χ distribution of the Q tests may not be a good approximation to its finite-sample counterpart.